Algotech75/x-plane-osm-map/README.md

 ![](/doc/screenshot3.png)

-* In X-Plane-rt-map, go in menu file -> setup.
+* In X-Plane-osm-map, go in menu file -> setup.
 * You can see the IP of the machine running the map.
 * Set the same UDP port as the one in X-Plane (49003 by default).